Maohi

-In Tahiti and adjacent islands, the term Maohi (Mā’ohi in Tahitian language) refers to the ancestors of the Polynesian peoples.
+Maohi (Mā’ohi in Tahitian language) are the ancestors of the Polynesian peoples in Tahiti and adjacent islands.

-The term can also be a reference to normal, everyday people, just as Māori is accepted among native or indigenous people in New Zealand or the Cook Islands as the way they describe themselves.
-Te Ao Maohi – the Maohi world – as an expression coined by Oscar Temaru gives an example of this.
+The term can also refer to normal, everyday people, just as Māori is accepted among native or indigenous people in New Zealand or the Cook Islands as the way they describe themselves.
+Te Ao Maohi (the Maohi world), an expression coined by Oscar Temaru, is an example of this.

 History

 The Ma'ohi people first arrived to what is known today as French Polynesia over 2,300 years ago.
 The Ma'ohi include not only Tahiti but 17 surrounding islands in French Polynesia.
-It wasn't until the 18th century that external influence was introduced to the Ma'ohi people.
+It was not until the 18th century that external influence was introduced to the Ma'ohi people.
 In 1880 France seized control of Tahiti and its surrounding islands.